rute-sophie/turbin3-course/rust/marketplace/readme.md

 # NFT Marketplace #

-NFT Marketplace for code classes.
+NFT Marketplace of code classes.
 It will have the following instructions:
 - initialize
 - delist
 - list
 - purchase